isomerpages/mci-m3-old/_sgteguhbersatu/2-sgteguhbersatu-initiatives.md

 ##### **Ceria Ramadan**
 Ceria Ramadan airs on Suria every Tuesday and Thursday.
 It touches on how the Muslim community is observing Ramadan this year in the midst of the COVID-19 crisis.

-View episodes of Ceria Ramadan at the following [link](https://www.mewatch.sg/en/series/ceria-ramadan/ep1/938808):
+View episodes of Ceria Ramadan [here](https://www.mewatch.sg/en/series/ceria-ramadan/ep1/938808):

 #### **For The Religious Sector**

 ##### **OurMasjid.sg**
 Since the temporary closure of the mosques on 13 March 2020, the community has not been able to donate directly to mosques through donation boxes, which mosques rely on for mosque operations and manpower funding.

-To help mosques in these challenging times, Muis has partnered MuslimSG to launch [OurMasjid.SG](https://ourmasjid.sg) - a community crowdfunding initiative to rally the community to provide funding support for mosques.
+To help mosques in these challenging times, Muis has partnered MuslimSG to launch OurMasjid.SG - a community crowdfunding initiative to rally the community to provide funding support for mosques.
 Through this new platform, the community can make online donations to mosques via credit and debit cards, eNETs, PayNow and GIRO.
 Recurring payments can also be made through credit/debit card or GIRO to help support the mosques in the long term.

-Visit OurMasjid.SG in [English](https://ourmasjid.sg)
+Visit OurMasjid.SG in [English](https://ourmasjid.sg).

-Visit OurMasjid.SG in [Malay](https://ourmasjid.sg/ms/ourmasjid-home-ml/)
+Visit OurMasjid.SG in [Malay](https://ourmasjid.sg/ms/ourmasjid-home-ml/).

 ##### **ARS Booklet for Asatizah**